 1840 Census Age Calculator

-The official census date was June 1, 1840, and although enumeration was completed within about five months, all information was meant to represent each household as it existed on that day.
+The official census date was June 1, 1840, and although enumeration took several months, all information was meant to represent each household as it existed on that day.

 A Broader Look at Work and Daily Life

-For the first time, the census greatly expanded its recording of occupations.
-Instead of broad categories, it asked how many people in a household were employed in areas such as:
+For the first time, the census greatly expanded its occupational categories.
+Instead of broad groupings, it asked how many people in a household worked in:

 Agriculture